grozmus/dragino/README.md

 ## Additional Chip Select Details
 For some reason the Dragino board does not use one of the standard chip select lines for the SPI communication.
 This can be overcome by using a device tree overlay to configure addtional SPI CS lines.
 I am not a device tree expert so I adapted the example given at https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=157994 to provide the code needed for this to work.

+# GPSD #
+If you are having problems with gpsd on the pi here's a few things to check.

+Firstly, use cgps - it should show data coming from the GPS device.
+If not it may mean that gpsd hasn't identified the serial port being used.
+The port is /dev/ttyAMA0 which is owned by root and group is dialout.
+This port is setup by the RPi when you boot it up.

+Secondly, I had to edit /etc/default/gpsd and ensure it has the line DEVICES=/dev/ttyAMA0 in it.

+## Speculation follows ##
+Quite possibly this is caused by a race condition when the Pi boots up.
+A similar thing happens on inserting a USB stick - it takes several seconds for the device to be mounted.
+So, if the Pi is booting and gpsd starts before /dev/ttyAMA0 has been created gpsd won't find it.
+Possibly the gpsd.service file could include a conditional clause to wait for /dev/ttyAMA0 to exist before proceeding.
+But hey, adding the device to the defaults file works.